Deploy a multi-account AWS foundation your team can actually maintain.

 Landing Zone deployment is scoped after the free intro call and, where needed, an AWS Foundation Assessment.
 The assessment clarifies the account model, migration constraints, security controls, and amount of workload remediation before we quote the build.
 Optional ongoing support starts from $399/month after the foundation is live.
 See the support comparison for the tier breakdown.

-Not the right starting point?
-Explore our other AWS Professional Services or start with the Well-Architected Review when you need a broader assessment first.
+Prefer to read first?
+Browse the landing zone documentation to see everything it deploys, or explore our other AWS Professional Services and start with the Well-Architected Review when you need a broader assessment first.